 We’ll be in northern Thailand on the day of the funeral.
 Ceremonies are being conducted throughout Thailand and we expect some street and business closures.

 Drinking lots of green tea here…

 Never get tired of admiring the work that’s gone into creating this conglomeration.
 How does it all function????

-We are departing Bangkok today for Ranchanaburi – gateway to River Kwai and Hell Fire Pass.
+We had a fabulous time in Bangkok.
+There was so much to see and so much to celebrate.
+I’m pretty sure we’ll get back here to repeat the experience.
+Today, we are departing for Ranchanaburi – gateway to River Kwai and Hell Fire Pass.
 Next blog coming soon….